Open-Community-Building/community.hooks/rag_llm_hackathon.md

 2025-01-29: Make room reservation at Tink Tank

+2025-02-01: We write documentation on how to link to source files from the output of the Heidelberg City Council Chatbot: https://github.com/Open-Community-Building/hackathon-council-analytics/blob/main/docs/mapping_back.rst

 2025-01-30: Room reservation reconfirmed at the Tink Tank

 2025-01-30: Some invitations on LinkedIn and add some more background information: https://www.linkedin.com/events/7290729119292551168/comments/